 - Goes somewhere else

-You can use boxes, laundry baskets (I love these folding ones), or plastic totes.
+You can use boxes, a laundry basket (I love these folding ones easy to store in the laundry room), cardboard boxes, old storage containers, or plastic totes.
 Just use something, that way when you go to the next room, you’re all set up.

 Realize it’s a sunk cost